lifelonglab/pyCLAD/docs/strategies.md

 Continual learning strategies are designed to decide *when*, *how*, and using *what* data models should be updated throughout their lifespan.
 Strategies are inspired by the most diverse disciplines, including neuroscience and biology, which reveal the natural way human beings learn and retain knowledge [1].

 The general goal for the model is to be able to pick up new skills, adjust to newly presented tasks, and draw on previously learned information to tackle both new obstacles and the recurrence of previously seen tasks.
 Particular interest is devoted to simultaneous adaptation and knowledge retention and a model's ability to simultaneously handle many tasks/concepts, avoiding forgetting.

-The assumption is that simply

 ### Available strategies
 The following strategies are implemented in pyCLAD: